This interactive demo was created free with Storylane in 2 minutes. Create your own demo

 1. Go to the Jira Administration page by clicking on the gear icon in the top-right corner.

-5. Choose the field type.
-For severity, such as Single choice or Radio buttons.
+5. Choose the field type appropriate for severity, such as Single choice or Radio buttons.

-11. Associate the field with the relevant screens by checking the screen's box.
+11. Associate the field with the relevant screens by checking each screen's checkbox.

-13. Now, whenever you create, edit, or view an issue in your project, you will see the 'Severity' field, allowing you to categorize issues based on their severity.
+13. The Severity field will now appear whenever you create, edit, or view an issue in your project, allowing you to categorize issues based on their severity.

 Similar Articles